 - This article is about the Valyrian steel sword.
 For the family, see House Blackfyre.

-In the aftermath of Aegon's Conquest, Aegon I Targaryen used the blade to kill Qhorin Volmark in the aftermath of the War of Conquest.
+In the aftermath of Aegon's Conquest, Aegon I Targaryen used Blackfyre to kill Qhorin Volmark.
 During the First Dornish War, Aegon killed the champion of House Toland with Blackfyre, not knowing it was actually the fool of Ghost Hill.

 Blackfyre passed from Targaryen king to king after Aegon's death.
-Maegor I Targaryen used the blade to behead Grand Maester Gawen and to cut the heart from Tyanna.
+Maegor I Targaryen used the blade to behead Grand Maester Gawen and to cut the heart from Tyanna of the Tower.
 When the realm began to unite against Maegor, Queen Rhaena Targaryen stole the sword for Prince Jaehaerys Targaryen.
 Aegon II Targaryen's possession of Blackfyre enhanced his legitimacy against his rival, Rhaenyra Targaryen, during the Dance of the Dragons.

 Daemon I Blackfyre wielded the sword during the First Blackfyre Rebellion in 196 AC, and he fought an epic duel with Ser Gwayne Corbray of the Kingsguard at the Redgrass Field, pitted against Gwayne's own Valyrian blade, Lady Forlorn.
 Aemon Blackfyre briefly wielded the sword after the Raven's Teeth slew Daemon, but Aemon was also killed in the battle.
 Daemon's half brother, Aegor Rivers, known as Bittersteel, attempted to rally the rebels with Blackfyre in hand, but Bittersteel withdrew after dueling another half brother, Brynden Rivers, a rival called Bloodraven.